 Very recent actions!

-Here is the hit: with very recent actions, yes, we can use this term, sometimes, with very recent actions, we can use Both Past Simple and Present Perfect:
+Here is the hint: with very recent actions, yes, we can use this term very recent actions, sometimes, with very recent actions, we can use Both Past Simple and Present Perfect:

 She just left